-The two most common are hair pulling (trichotillomania) and picking at the skin (dermatillomania).
+The two most common body focused repetitive behaviours are hair pulling (trichotillomania) and picking at the skin (dermatillomania).
 Hair pulling isn’t necessarily from the scalp – eyebrows, eyelashes, and nasal hairs are typical subjects too.

 About 1 in 6 people with trichotillomania will eat their hair after they have pulled it out (trichophagia).
 This can have serious repercussions if hairballs, called trichobezoars, form in the stomach or in the bowel.
 For this reason people who eat their hair should seek medical advice if they experience any gastrointestinal problems, or develop a foul smell on their breath.